makerdao/community/governance/polls/Raise the ESM Minimum Threshold - May 16, 2022.md

 ---
 # Poll: Raise the ESM Minimum Threshold - May 16, 2022

-The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the $poll_source.
+The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the Maker Community.
 This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Monday, May 16 at 16:00 UTC.

 **This is a binary vote.**
 - **You may vote for a single option.**